-There has been a surge of interest in the use of artificial intelligence (AI) in healthcare in recent years.
-Artificial intelligence (AI) has the potential to transform the field of medicine.
-To be specific, AI will most likely improve access to healthcare and how patients are treated, but it will also optimize resource allocation, allowing health systems to function more effectively and efficiently.
+There has been a surge of interest in using artificial intelligence (AI) in healthcare in recent years.
+Artificial intelligence (AI) can potentially transform the field of medicine.
+Specifically, AI will most likely improve access to healthcare and how patients are treated, but it will also optimise resource allocation, allowing health systems to function more effectively and efficiently.

-The potential for AI to reshape the field of healthcare, to aid in diagnosis and enable a more personalized precision approach to medicine is limitless.
+The potential for AI to reshape the field of healthcare, to aid in diagnosis and enable a more personalised precision approach to medicine is limitless.

 As COVID-19 continues to have an impact on the world, improving healthcare and the deployment of AI applications in the medical and clinical fields is more important than ever.
 AI-related technologies have proven to be central to the response to the global health crisis.